Abeautifulsnow/awesomeLibrary/README.md

 * [pyscript](https://github.com/pyscript/pyscript) - PyScript is an open source platform for Python in the browser.
 * [pyodide](https://github.com/pyodide/pyodide) - Pyodide is a Python distribution for the browser and Node.js based on WebAssembly
 * [sqlmap](https://github.com/sqlmapproject/sqlmap) - Automatic SQL injection and database takeover tool
+* [runlike](https://github.com/lavie/runlike) - Given an existing docker container, prints the command line necessary to run a copy of it.

 ### rust
 * [rustdesk](https://github.com/rustdesk/rustdesk) Yet another remote desktop software